johnpapa/vscode-peacock/docs/guide/README.md

 There are key bindings for the lighten command `alt+cmd+=` and for darken command `alt+cmd+-`, to make it easier to adjust the colors.

+### Setting Default Colors

+`peacock.remoteColor` and `peacock.color` sets the default colors for remote and local workspaces if no workspace color is chosen.
+These options can only be set and unset manually because they affect all workspaces that do not have workspace colors set which could be annoying.
+This option exists because VS Code merges settings across user and workspace settings.
+It is not necessary to change this setting, unless you really want to set the default.

 ## Commands

 | Command                                         | Description                                                                                                                        |